azu/es6features-playground/readme.md

 ### traceur 0.0.30

-Some case is not support.
+Some case are not supported.

 * "Enhanced Object Literals"
 * "Comprehensions"